lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 The browser-based portal environment enables you to easily upload, browse, search, preview, and export assets in approved formats.

+## Configure AEM Assets with Brand Portal {#configure-brand-portal}

+Adobe Experience Manager (AEM) Assets is configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.

+>[!NOTE]
+   >
+   >Configuring AEM Assets with Brand Portal via Adobe I/O is supported on AEM 6.3 and above.

+### Prerequisites to configure AEM Assets with Brand Portal {#prerequisites}

+You require the following to configure AEM Assets with Brand Portal:

+* An up and running AEM Assets author instance with latest Service Pack.
+* Brand Portal tenant URL.
+* A user with system administrator privileges on the IMS organization of the Brand Portal tenant.

+For more information, see [configuring AEM Assets with Brand Poral](../using/configure-aem-assets-with-brand-portal.md).
 ## User personas in Brand Portal {#Personas}

 Brand Portal supports the following user roles: